-Title of Each Class of Securities to be Registered (1) Amount to be Registered (2) Proposed Maximum Offering Price Per Share Proposed Maximum Aggregate Offering Price Amount of Registration Fee Ordinary Shares underlying subordinated convertible note 40,453,080 \$0.515(3) \$20,633,333(4) \$2,209 Ordinary Shares underlying warrant 8,239,440 \$0.72(4) \$5,932,397(5) \$635
+Title of Each Class of Securities to be Registered (1) Amount to be Registered (2) Proposed Maximum Offering Price Per Share Proposed Maximum Aggregate Offering Price Amount of Registration Fee Ordinary Shares, no par value 5,150,000 \$0.515(3) \$2,652,250 \$284 Ordinary Shares underlying selling shareholder warrants 515,000 \$1.25(4) \$643,750 \$69

 - (1) American Depositary Shares ("ADSs") evidenced by American Depositary Receipts issuable on deposit of the equity shares registered hereby have been registered under a separate statement on Form F-6, Registration No. 333-122158.
-Each ADS represents ten ordinary shares. - (2) Please refer to the "Selling Security Holder" section of the prospectus that is a part of this Registration Statement for a description of what comprises the ordinary shares being registered.
-In accordance with Rule 416(a), the Registrant is also registering hereunder an indeterminate number of ordinary shares that may be issued and resold to prevent dilution resulting from stock splits, stock dividends or similar transactions. - (3) The average of the high and low prices of the Registrant's ADSs on March 22, 2006 as reported on the NASDAQ National Market. - (4) Estimated solely for the purposes of calculating the registration fee pursuant to Rule 475(o) of the Securities Act. - (5) Estimated solely for the purpose of calculating the registration fee pursuant to Rule 457(g) of the Securities Act, based on the higher of (a) the exercise price of the warrants or (b) the offering price of securities of the same class included in this registration statement.
+Each ADS represents ten ordinary shares. - (2) The amount to be registered consists of up to 5,665,000 ordinary shares represented by 566,500 ADSs that may be offered and sold by the selling shareholders identified in the accompanying prospectus from time to time. - (3) Estimated solely for the purpose of computing the amount of the registration fee pursuant to Rule 457(o) of the Securities Act of 1933, as amended, on the basis of the average of the high and low prices of the ordinary shares represented by the ADSs on the NASDAQ National Market on March 22, 2006. - (4) Estimated solely for the purpose of calculating the registration fee pursuant to Rule 457(g) of the Securities Act, based on the higher of (a) the exercise price of the warrants or (b) the offering price of securities of the same class included in this registration statement.